rtaran/CreditLense/README.md

 **What it does:**

 1. 📤 Upload or link to a company’s financial PDF.
-2. 🧠 Extract and analyze the content using an LLM (e.g., GPT-4).
+2. 🧠 Extract and analyze the content using an LLM (e.g., GPT-4, Gemini, etc.).
 3. 📄 Generate a customized **Credit Memo** in Microsoft Word format.
 4. ⬇️ Client downloads the memo in a clean, structured template.